Madonna: 2007–2011: Filmmaking, Hard Candy, and business ventures

 In July 2008, Christopher Ciccone released a book titled Life with My Sister Madonna, which caused a rift between Madonna and him, because of unsolicited publication.
 By fall, Madonna filed for divorce from Ritchie, citing irreconcilable differences.
 In December 2008, Madonna's spokesperson announced that Madonna had agreed to a divorce settlement with Ritchie, the terms of which granted him between £50–60 million ($– million), a figure that included the couple's London pub and residence and Wiltshire estate in England.
 The marriage was dissolved by District Judge Reid by decree nisi at the clinical Principal Registry of the Family Division in High Holborn, London.
 They entered a compromise agreement for Rocco and David, then aged eight and three respectively, and divided the children's time between Ritchie's London home and Madonna's in New York, where the two were joined by Lourdes.
 Soon after, Madonna applied to adopt Chifundo "Mercy" James from Malawi in May 2009, but the country's High Court rejected the application because Madonna was not a resident there.
 She re-appealed, and on June 12, 2009, the Supreme Court of Malawi granted her the right to adopt Mercy.

 Madonna concluded her contract with Warner by releasing her third greatest-hits album, Celebration, in September 2009.
 It contained the new songs "Celebration" and "Revolver" along with 34 hits spanning her musical career with the label.
 Celebration reached number one in several countries, including Canada, Germany, Italy, and the United Kingdom.
 She appeared at the 2009 MTV Video Music Awards to speak in tribute to deceased pop singer Michael Jackson.
-Madonna ended the 2000s as the bestselling single artist of the decade in the U.S. and the most-played artist of the decade in the UK.
+Madonna ended the 2000s as the bestselling single artist of the decade in the US and the most-played artist of the decade in the UK.
 Billboard also announced her as the third top-touring artist of the decade—behind only the Rolling Stones and U2—with a gross of over $801 million, 6.3 million attendance and 244 sell-outs of 248 shows.

 Madonna performed at the Hope for Haiti Now: A Global Benefit for Earthquake Relief concert in January 2010.
 Her third live album, Sticky & Sweet Tour, was released in April, debuting at number ten on the Billboard 200.
 It also became her 20th top-ten on the Oricon Albums Chart, breaking the Beatles' record for the most top-ten album by an international act in Japan.
 Madonna granted American television show, Glee, the rights to her entire catalog of music, and the producers created an episode featuring her songs exclusively.
 She also collaborated with Lourdes and released the Material Girl clothing line, inspired by her punk-girl style when she rose to fame in the 1980s.
 In October, she opened a series of fitness centers around the world named Hard Candy Fitness, and three months later unveiled a second fashion brand called Truth or Dare which included footwear, perfumes, underclothing, and accessories.